-We do not have experience producing Omisirge at commercial levels or operating a cGMP manufacturing facility.
+We do not have experience producing Omisirge at commercial levels and we have limited experience operating a cGMP manufacturing facility.

 The Israeli Ministry of Health issued a certification of GMP compliance for our manufacturing facility at Kiryat Gat, Israel in July 2021 and we have established cGMP compliance under the FDA's regulations.
-The FDA has completed its pre-licensing inspection of the Kiryat Gat, Israel facility, and there are no 483 observations.
+The FDA completed its pre-licensing inspection of the Kiryat Gat, Israel facility, and there were no 483 observations.